 Apnea is a term for the absence of breathing for more than 20 seconds.
 It can occur in full-term babies, but is more common in premature babies.
 The more premature the baby, the greater the chances that apnea will occur.

 Meconium aspiration syndrome occurs when a baby breathes in amniotic fluid containing meconium (a baby's first stools), which your health care provider will check for at birth.
 Read about this condition.

-A baby born before 37 weeks of pregnancy is considered premature, that is, born before complete maturity.
-Learn more about this condition.
+Babies born before 37 weeks of pregnancy are considered premature or born too early.
+Learn more about premature infants.

 Transient tachypnea of the newborn (TTN) is a term for a mild respiratory problem of babies that begins after birth and lasts about three days.
 Learn more about this condition.